-- On the presentation of the subsequent measurement of the redemption amount, EFRAG notes that many stakeholders, including its users' community, disagree with the IASB's clarifications, in particular in what concerns written put options over non-controlling interest.
-This is because it would be counterintuitive to have measurement changes being presented in profit or loss, as performance decreases when the value of the shares subject to the put option increases, and vice versa (particularly if NCI and other owners of the parent retain ownership rights). - 46 EFRAG also notes that some stakeholders consider that the IASB may explore the accounting for subsequent changes in the NCI put liability in other comprehensive income ('OCI') instead of profit or loss in order to solve the mismatch created by accounting for dividends paid to NCIs as equity while reflecting the resulting change in the NCI put in profit or loss.
-The treatment in OCI could be applied by analogy with own credit risk requirements
+- 3245 On the presentation of the subsequent measurement of the redemption amount, EFRAG notes that many stakeholders, including its users' community, disagree with the IASB's clarifications, in particular in what concerns written put options over non-controlling interest.
+This is because it would be in conflict with the requirements to account in equity for transactions with owners in their capacity as owners and would be counterintuitive to have measurement changes being presented in profit or loss, as performance decreases when the value of the shares subject to the put option increases, and vice versa (particularly if NCI and other owners of the parent retain ownership rights). - 46 Nonetheless, EFRAG also notes that some stakeholders consider that the IASB may explore the accounting for subsequent changes in the NCI put liability in other comprehensive income ('OCI') instead of profit or loss in order to solve the mismatch created by accounting for dividends paid to NCIs as equity while reflecting the resulting change in the NCI put in profit or loss.
+The treatment in OCI could be applied by analogy with own credit risk requirements under IFRS 9 whereby changes in fair value related to changes in own credit risk are presented separately in OCI.

-&lt;sup>2 Even if discussed by the IASB in September 2022 on Obligations to redeem own equity instruments but seemingly not reflected in the ED.
+3 Even if discussed by the IASB in September 2022 on Obligations to redeem own equity instruments but seemingly not reflected in the ED.

-- under IFRS 9 whereby changes in fair value related to changes in own credit risk are presented separately in OCI. - 47 EFRAG acknowledges that some consider that the IASB's clarifications are consistent with current requirements in IAS 32 and IFRS 9 whereby generally, gains and losses on remeasurement of financial liabilities are recognised in profit or loss.
+3347 EFRAG acknowledges that some consider that the IASB's clarifications have the benefit of addressing current diversity in practice, improving comparability and beingare consistent with current requirements in IAS 32, and IFRS 9 whereby generally, gains and IAS 1 (as explained in paragraph BC87 in the Basis for Conclusions).losses on remeasurement of financial liabilities are recognised in profit or loss.